InstituteforDiseaseModeling/laser/docs/architecture.rst

    Import and initialize all components (also referred to as phase or step functions).
 Components define the simulation's logic, such as updating age, managing infections, or handling migration.
 If all component code resides within the same script, importing may not be necessary.

 4. **Simulation Loop**:
    Execute the main simulation loop.
 For each timestep, call the step function for every active component in the order defined by your simulation logic.
 This loop progresses the simulation, updating agent properties and state variables.
+Counters to track (and record) model state are also updated during each step.

 5. **Output and Analysis**:
    After the simulation completes, generate outputs such as reports, visualizations, or summary statistics.
 These outputs should provide insights into the simulation's results, such as disease spread, migration patterns, or demographic changes.